richchapler/AzureSolutionsDocumentation/docs/Data_Governance_PurviewAlationBridge.md

 #### Alation, Create Data Source

-Navigate to Postman and click "+" to create a new request.
+Navigate to Postman and create a new request.

 <img src="https://github.com/richchapler/AzureSolutions/assets/44923999/6a334eb7-3e4f-45a8-a569-d22e4eb2af87" width="800" title="Snipped: May 22, 2023" />